 Economic and Social Council

 Distr.
 GENERAL

-ECE/TRANS/WP.1/2006/9/Rev.1 18 April 2006
+ECE/TRANS/WP.1/2006/9/Rev.2 26 July 2006

 ENGLISH

-Original: FRENCH
+Original: ENGLISH

 ECONOMIC COMMISSION FOR EUROPE

 INLAND TRANSPORT COMMITTEE

-Working Party on Road Traffic Safety (Forty-ninth session, 27-30 June 2006, agenda item 3 (f))
+Working Party on Road Traffic Safety Fiftieth session Geneva, 7-10 November 2006 Item 4 (e) of the provisional agenda

 REVISION OF THE CONSOLIDATED RESOLUTION ON ROAD TRAFFIC (R.E.1)

-Driving permit
+Driving permits

 Note by the secretariat

-The members of WP.1 will find below a revised draft text concerning the driving permit that takes account of the comments on document ECE/TRANS/WP.1/2006/9 made at the forty-eighth session.
+The members of the Working Party will find below a revised draft text concerning driving permits that incorporates modifications submitted by M. Alexander Y. Yakimov, Chairman of the Working Party.

 R.E.1 - Section on the driving permit

-Changes appear in bold
+New changes appear in bold

 Chapter 2 (formerly 5) How to influence behaviour on the road

 ...